panza238/py_dev_ops/ROADMAP.md

 This code means that my_function will be run a total of 50 times.
 The `times` variable, the return value of the `timeit.repeat` function, will be a list 5 values.
 Each of these 5 values corresponds to 10 runs of `my_function`.
 So, if the first value is 20, that means that 10 runs of `my_function` took roughly 20 seconds.
 Averaging this, we get a value of 2 seconds per run.

 In the future, we will be adding a load testing tool to benchmark our application.
 Right now, we won't because we don't want to overload the server of an API we don't own (or have permission to abuse).

+## Chapter 05
+This chapter focuses on packaging and software distribution.

+### Native Python packaging
+For native Python packaging, we will leverage the `setuptools` library.
+This library does most of the heavy lifting for us.

+To create a package from our module, one has to create a `setup.py` file in the root directory of the project.
+Once the file is created, we can run `python setup.py sdist`, which will create a `tar.gz` file.
+This file *is* the package.
+The `tar.gz` file can be installed through `pip`.
+After running `python setup.py sdist` you will notice a few newly created directories.
+Feel free to explore them.
+The one that is important to us is `dist`.
+Inside this directory, we will find the `.tar.gz` file.
+You can try it out by creating a new empty virtual environment, and running `pip install <path/to/file>.tar.gz`.
+Alternatively, you can use `python setup.py install` to install the package (but you will need access to `setup.py` file).
+One thing to watch out for, in this basic use case, are dependencies.
+You might successfully install the package, but the app won't run, or it will run into errors due to missing packages in the new virtual environment.

+### PyPI

+TODO:
+- Debug pip installation...
+Why is it failing?
+Try re-packaging it
+- How to upload the package to PyPI.